Sertindole

 Sertindole, sold under the brand name Serdolect among others, is an antipsychotic medication.
 Sertindole was developed by the Danish pharmaceutical company Lundbeck and marketed under license by Abbott Labs.
 Like other atypical antipsychotics, it has activity at dopamine and serotonin receptors in the brain.
 It is used in the treatment of schizophrenia.
-It is classified chemically as a phenylindole derivative.

 Sertindole is not approved for use in the United States and was discontinued in Australia in January 2014.

-Medical Uses
+Medical uses

 Sertindole appears effective as an antipsychotic in schizophrenia.
 In a 2013 study in a comparison of 15 antipsychotic drugs in effectivity in treating schizophrenic symptoms, sertindole was found to be slightly less effective than haloperidol, quetiapine, and aripiprazole, as effective as ziprasidone, approximately as effective as chlorpromazine and asenapine, and slightly more effective than lurasidone and iloperidone.

 Adverse effects

 Very common (>10% incidence) adverse effects include: